Skip to Content

 The Solution

 Utilize an existing infrastructure that is essentially shovel ready, exempt from the legal, time consuming and costly process of eminent domain.
+To minimize the development costs, utilize the rail system to deliver pipe, heavy equipment, and work crews.

 Water Resources